 We also encourage you to keep exercising the rest of your body.
 It’s important to maintain your overall strength, conditioning and cardiovascular fitness.
 Your physiotherapist can advise you on suitable ways to exercise while nurturing your injured area.

 Phase 3: Remodelling Phase

 The next stage is the remodelling phase.
 This commonly lasts between six weeks and three months post-injury.
-In this phase, your body produces new additional tissue to help strengthen and support the healed scar tissue so you can keep up with the demands of your normal physical activity.
+In this phase, your body starts to teach the scar tissue to behave like the tissue it has replaced.
+It produces new additional tissue to help strengthen and support the healed scar tissue so you can keep up with the demands of your normal physical activity.

 Ongoing Repair and Remodelling

 While not commonly included, there is a final stage of the healing process which involves the strengthening of scar tissue to prevent reinjury.
 This usually begins three months after injury and can last months to years, depending on the severity of the injury.

 In this phase, your body is focused on strengthening scar tissue and improving its quality to prevent reinjury.

 Physiotherapy may still be a treatment modality at this stage but its nature may become more tailored to your particular goals.
 Maybe you want to be able to walk your dog each day – or maybe you want to get back into footie training, swimming or triathlon.
 Your physiotherapist will talk to you about your lifestyle and goals then tailor your exercise program to help you achieve the condition you need.